Dankwansere/aop-routing/README.md

  };
 ```

-2. In the RouteNext or RouteNextAsync deocrator of the targetted function, return an **AopNav** object with the routeTransform property set:
+2. In the RouteNext or RouteNextAsync deocrator of the targeted function, return an **AopNav** object with the routeTransform property set:
 ```
 @RouteNext()
 public testMethod() {